 Lynn joined Tapestry in 2012.
 She has been ringing handbells since 1990 and is also a member of Virginia Handbell Consort.
 Other musical activities include playing the flute and singing.
 In her spare time Lynn loves knitting, quilt making, reading and beach combing.

 Ann is an orginial member of Tapestry and has been ringing handbells for more than twenty five years.
 She is also a charter member of Virginia Handbell Consort.
 Ann is an avid quilt maker and loves baseball and her beloved Orioles.

-Al is a musician of many talents, which include playing trumpet, singing, composing, directing, and he also has a wealth of handbell experience including solo ringing and ringing in groups of all sizes.
-He has been director of Virginia Handbell Consort since 2008 and serves as Music Director at St Paul's Episcopal Church in Suffolk, Va.
+Al is a musician of many talents, which include playing trumpet, singing, composing, and directing.
+He also has a wealth of handbell experience including solo ringing and ringing in groups of all sizes.
+He has been director of Virginia Handbell Consort since 2008 and has recently joined the staff at St. Andrew Presbyterian Church in Suffolk, VA.

 Al is a world class punster!